 Is not acting in the individual’s best interest; or

 Is not providing accurate information to the DDS staff; or

-Is engaging in fraudulent activity or possible interpreter fraud.
+Is engaging in fraudulent activity.

-Repeat to the individual needing language assistance that the DDS will provide free interpreter service to ensure the individual is not disadvantaged.
+Remind the individual needing language assistance that the DDS will provide free interpreter service to ensure the individual is not disadvantaged.